AlibabaCloudDocs/ess/intl.en-US/Best practices/Use performance metrics to measure Auto Scaling.md

 -   When the total capacity of a scaling group is less than the expected capacity or the minimum capacity, scale-out events are triggered.
 -   When the total capacity of a scaling group is greater than or equal to the sum of the expected capacity and the maximum weight, scale-in events are triggered.

 **Note:** Auto Scaling performs automatic scaling based preferentially on the scaling policy specified for a scaling group.
 If you configure a cost optimization policy for a scaling group, Auto Scaling creates instances based on the weighted unit prices in ascending order.
 Auto Scaling releases instances based on the weighted unit prices in descending order.
-For information about how to calculate weighted unit prices, see[Calculation of weighted unit prices](#section_ldj_gae_z0y).
+For information about how to calculate weighted unit prices, see [Calculation of weighted unit prices](#section_ldj_gae_z0y).

 ## Usage notes